e0n9/e0n9/README.md

 # Hello 👋🏼 I'm Ernest
 <a href="https://www.linkedin.com/in/ernest-ong-32411920a/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-A cybersecurity enthusiast, developing skills one packet at a time.
+Tech support by day, cybersecurity student by night, developing skills one packet at a time.

 ## Objective
 I joined the tech industry in 2023, and this rewarding journey has led to me develop a strong passion in cybersecurity.
 I aim to consistently add projects/labs here to continue building my skills.